 The EEWD project seeks to develop new forecasting and planning tools and streamlined processes for coordinated system wide river operations in the Southern Connected Basin, to maximise downstream and system-wide connectivity and enhance environmental outcomes.

-- coordinating environmental water releases across tributaries of the Southern Basin to maximise downstream and system-wide connectivity outcomes.
+- Coordinate environmental water releases across tributaries of the River Murray to maximise downstream and system-wide connectivity outcomes

-Stage 1 will establish project management and governance arrangements that will be critical to the development of a comprehensive implementation plan.
-The implementation plan is to be guided by early investigations, data collection, technical reports and stakeholder input and is expected to be completed by June 2020.
+The first stage of the project will establish project management and governance arrangements that will be critical to the development of a comprehensive implementation plan.
+The implementation plan is to be guided by early investigations, data collection, technical reports and stakeholder input and is expected to be completed by June 2022.